semuconsulting/pyubx2/README.md

 | POLL (0x02) | query input *to* the receiver            | `ubxtypes_poll.py` |

 If you're simply streaming and/or parsing the *output* of a UBX receiver, the mode is implicitly GET.
 If you want to create or parse an *input* (command or query) message, you must set the mode parameter to SET or POLL.
+If the parser mode is set to 0x03 (SETPOLL), `pyubx2` will automatically determine the applicable input mode (SET or POLL) based on the message payload.

 ---
 ## <a name="reading">Reading (Streaming)</a>